Cloud1379/cse15l-lab-reports/LabReport3.md

 # Option 2

 The next option that I tried was `-A` which printed out the given number of lines of trailing context after each matching line.
+This is useful if you want to know about the context surrounding the search term.
 ```
 [cs15lwi23ade@ieng6-203]:skill-demo1-data:417$ grep "floreador" written_2/* -r -A 1
 written_2/travel_guides/berlitz2/Vallarta-WhatToDo.txt:The exception is in Acapulco.
 The Centro de Convenciones offers arguably the best Fiesta Mexicana in the country, and is the closest you’ll come to an authentic display of Mexican culture and dance.
 Along with beautifully performed folkloric dances from all over Mexico, you’ll witness a pre-Hispanic ceremony called Los Voladores de Papantla, which represents an invocation to the four cardinal points and a prayer for fertility; a floreador roping exhibition; and the vibrant sounds of the mariachi.
 This fiesta is held every Monday, Wednesday, and Friday from 7 to 10pm.
 Reservations are recommended, to ensure a good table.
 For reservations, call Tel.
 (7) 484-7046.